Chapter 1: Cultural Relativism (see below)

-The successes in the realms of the physical and biological sciences continue to grow.
-Developments today in physics, chemistry, and genetics are providing a better understanding of the human body and the world around us.
-But, at the same time, we are witnessing the depletion of resources, the production of ultimate weapons, and the possibility of an inhospitable planet in the near future is increasing.
+The number of successes in the physical and biological sciences continues to grow.
+Almost daily discoveries in physics, chemistry, and genetics are providing new technological developments and a better understanding of human physiology, the world around humans, and the interaction between them.
+At the same time, we should recognize that we are depleting resources, increasing weapons of enormous power, and increasing the possibility of an inhospitable planet in the near future is increasing.
 To meet these threats, more than progress in the physical and biological sciences is needed.
-To ensure a reasonable future for humans, progress is required in the social sciences.
+Ensuring a reasonable future for humans requires progress in the social sciences.
 In particular, effective solutions to the problems emerging in our changing world require a fresh theory of social behavior.
 I suggest this requires a modern theory based on two fundamental concepts: relativity and culture.
 These are discussed in detail in the following two chapters.

 Emeritus Professor of Anthropology

 Do not quote the following without written permission of the author.
 Editorial changes may be made at any time.
 Comments are welcome and should be addressed to firstname.lastname@example.org.